Proplex/tada/README.md

 ### Then

-Restart MySQL and run flask in the container:
+Restart MySQL (may take a minute and may say it has failed, but has not...) and run flask in the container:
 ```
 service mysql restart
 FLASK_APP=/tada/flask/tada.py flask run --host=0.0.0.0